 by Kimberly Blackford

-As a new year dawns, color trends for 2011 emerge.
+As a new year dawns, color trends emerge.
 It may hard to believe but many of the sweaters we wear this year, napkins and tablecloths we buy, and throw pillows we place on couches will surprisingly resemble each other in color.
 Thanks to the “color of the year”, one color or a few chosen palettes will stand out from the crowd and become the colors that will fill our closets, homes and lives without most of us even noticing.
 Call it a marketing ploy, but colors really do become a part of the times.
 So, when you look back 10 years from now, this color will make sense.

 Last year the color of the year was turquoise, a color that symbolizes healing and compassion.
 It is also a color inspired by water and sky and represents an escape to many people.

 So what could possibly be next?

 Well, Pantone has released the 2011 color of the year and it is called “Honeysuckle” (Pantone 18-2120).
 This color oozes confidence, courage and bravery.
 The bold spirit of Honeysuckle will infuse you, lift you up and carry you though the new year.
 Full of vim and vigor, Honeysuckle may be a bold contrast to the escapism of turquoise.
 Honeysuckle forces us to deal with everyday troubles and face them full on.
 It contradicts the bleak economy and overabundance of bland colors in the marketplace currently.
 During stressful times, a color such as Honeysuckle will lift people’s spirits and stimulate, says Leatrice Eiseman, executive director of the Pantone Color Institute.
 Caught between an intense pink and a red, Honeysuckle is a color that can easily be worn by both men and women.
 It’s a striking and eye-catching hue that looks good both day and night and will add a lively flair to interior spaces when used on walls, pillows, bedspreads, small appliances and tabletop accessories.